 Gender Pay Gap

-- Male candidates have a greater propensity to take external roles than female counterparts thus making them a more likely flight risk which could drive higher pay outcomes;
+- Male candidates have a greater propensity of take external roles than female counterparts thus making them a more likely flight risk which could drive higher pay outcomes;

 - Men are more likely to negotiate their own remuneration packages – both on moving roles and when staying with their firms; and